Pinterest

 2. Measure the topping ingredients and set them aside.
 That way they’ll be ready to make the topping while the cake is baking.

-3. Into large mixing bowl, mix eggs and sugar until thick and creamy.
+3. Into large mixing bowl, beat the eggs and sugar until thick and creamy, about 5 minutes.

-4. Stir flour, baking powder and salt together and stir into egg mixture.
+4. Whisk the flour, baking powder and salt together and then stir into egg mixture.

 6. Pour into greased 9-inch springform pan.
 Bake for about 20 - 30 minutes until firm to touch and wooden toothpick inserted into center comes out clean.